polkadot-developers/polkadot-docs/tutorials/polkadot-sdk/parachains/index.md

 # Tutorials for Building Parachains with the Polkadot SDK

-The Polkadot SDK offers a comprehensive set of tools and libraries to support parachain development, enabling developers to build custom blockchains that integrate with the Polkadot network.
-These tutorials guide you through the process of building and deploying a parachain, from setting up a local test environment to connecting with a public TestNet:
+The Polkadot SDK enables you to build custom blockchains that can operate either independently or as part of the Polkadot network.
+These tutorials guide you through two main development paths: building a standalone chain (solochain) or creating a parachain that connects to Polkadot.

+## Local Development

+Start by learning the fundamentals through these local development tutorials:

+- **[Launch a Local Solochain](/tutorials/polkadot-sdk/parachains/local-chain/launch-a-local-solochain/){target=\_blank}** - Compile and run your first blockchain node
+- **[Connect Multiple Nodes](/tutorials/polkadot-sdk/parachains/local-chain/connect-multiple-nodes/){target=\_blank}** - Use predefined accounts to create a basic network
+- **[Spin Up Your Nodes](/tutorials/polkadot-sdk/parachains/local-chain/connect-multiple-nodes/){target=\_blank}** - Set up a network with custom validators and Aura consensus
+- **[Upgrade a Running Network](/tutorials/polkadot-sdk/parachains/local-chain/connect-multiple-nodes/){target=\_blank}** - Perform forkless runtime upgrades to add features

+## Parachain Development

+Ready to connect your parachain to Polkadot?
+Follow these tutorials to build and deploy a parachain:

-- **Prepare a Relay Chain** - Set up a local relay chain with multiple validator nodes for parachain testing and development
+- **[Prepare a Relay Chain](/tutorials/polkadot-sdk/parachains/connect-to-relay-chain/prepare-relay-chain/){target=\_blank}** - Set up a local relay chain for testing
-- **Connect a Parachain** - Create and configure a parachain to connect with your local relay chain, including reserving ParaIDs and managing genesis state
+- **[Prepare a Parachain](/tutorials/polkadot-sdk/parachains/connect-to-relay-chain/prepare-parachain/){target=\_blank}** - Configure and connect your parachain to the relay chain
-- **Acquire a TestNet Slot** - Deploy your parachain to a public TestNet like Paseo, including obtaining tokens, reserving slots, and managing collator nodes
+- **[Acquire a TestNet Slot](/tutorials/polkadot-sdk/parachains/connect-to-relay-chain/acquire-a-testnet-slot/){target=\_blank}** - Deploy your parachain to the Paseo TestNet

-Through these tutorials, you'll learn essential parachain development skills including:
+Through these tutorials, you'll gain practical experience with:

-- Relay chain configuration and management
-- Parachain registration and slot acquisition
+- Node operation and network setup
-- Genesis state and runtime preparation
+- Chain configuration and consensus
-- Network configuration and validation
+- Runtime development and upgrades
-- TestNet deployment procedures
+- Parachain deployment and management

-Each tutorial builds upon previous concepts, providing a comprehensive path from local development to public network deployment.
+Each tutorial builds upon previous concepts while providing flexibility to focus on your specific development goals, whether that's building a standalone chain or a fully integrated parachain.

 ## In This Section